DEV Community

 Lawani Elyon John

-In this tutorial, we’re going to build a simple command-line task manager using Python.
-Task managers are a great project for learning basic programming concepts such as user input, loops, conditionals, and lists.
-By the end of this tutorial, you'll have a working task manager where you can add, view, update, and delete tasks.
+In this tutorial, we’ll build a command-line task manager using Python.
+Task managers are great for learning programming basics like user input, loops, conditionals, and lists.
+By the end, you'll have a working task manager where you can add, view, update, and delete tasks.

 Python Development